Proposal: POSIX Compatibility Adapter

 /bin/shsince Squeeze (2011), so any “POSIX shell only” script base in the wild is dash-compatible.

-Open Question §1 below records that the candidate is a recommendation, not a final decision.
+Open Question §1 below records this candidate as the final decision

 Required POSIX surface (v0)